heybrianperry/example_js_repo/README.md

 Examples show how the packages can be used in a variety of ways.

+To configure examples to use a local Drupal environment (or override other environment variables) copy `.env.local.example` as `.env.local` in any of the example directories.

 #### json-api-client-example

 The json-api-client-example utilizes the JsonApiClient class to demonstrate how various configuration options can be employed for retrieving data.